 Autonom y Area Autonomies Requested Budget The autonomy to explore the concept of an annual "lump sum" budget that, if mutually agreed, would be implemented in Year 2 of this plan (budgeting for year 1 will follow the process outlined below) The autonomy to collaborate with the district to identify potential discretionary services that the school may "opt out of" in exchange for additional budget dollars The autonomy to allocate the school's lump sum budget to support and sustain the school's staffing model as determined annually by the school's principal and leadership team.
 The autonomy to allocate available funds to support additional teacher stipends for extra time and participation in the assessment camp, Success Block, Leadership Team or other purposes as needed.
-The autonomy to establish a 501-c-3 nonprofit organization to, among other things, serve as a fundraising arm for the long-term sustainability of the school The autonomy to retain (carry over) unspent funds from one fiscal year to the next
+The autonomy to raise and spend funds from grants, private foundations, and third-party sources The autonomy to establish a 501-c-3 nonprofit organization to, among other things, serve as a fundraising arm for the long-term sustainability of the school The autonomy to retain (carry over) unspent funds from one fiscal year to the next